raphaelmcobe/datatrieste_nn_22/slides/content/home/01_introduction.md

 * That eventually happens because of a bad optimization function;
 * Imagine that you could add momentum to the gradient descent - probably it could continue updating;
+* In the XOR case, there are 16 local minimums that have the highest conversion if the weights are initialized between 0.5 and 1.
 {{% /note %}}

 ---